Beginner1-hub/Web-Project_Group-3/ProjectReadme.txt

 login.php – Login page for staff/admin users.
-logout.php – Clears session and redirects to login page. connect.php – Central database connection file used across all scripts.
+logout.php – Clears session and redirects to login page. connect.php – Central database connection file used across all scripts. hash_password.php- used to generate secure hashed passwords using PHP’s password_hash() function.
+It helps create encrypted passwords which are then stored in the database for safe user authentication.

 /uploads/ – Contains images for staff, modules, and programme backgrounds. admin_styles.css – Styling for admin interface.